 Pufferfish are famous for eating a wide range of foods, and many of their foods are not possible for most fish to eat.
 However, pufferfish have a great capacity to eat such foods.
-Also, carrots are one of the discussed foods for pufferfish like, Can pufferfish eat carrots?
+Also, carrots are one of the discussed foods for pufferfish, Can pufferfish eat carrots?

 Yes, pufferfish can eat carrots without any hesitation when served properly.
 However, you need to keep a few things in mind, such as the amount to feed them and when to feed them carrots.